 Peanut butter itself is a great treat for dogs, and one that they are sure to enjoy.
 Peanut butter is packed with protein, healthy fats, vitamins, and niacin.
 Not only that, but peanut butter is often used in conjunction with other treats, such as bananas, to create an irresistible delicacy for your canine.
 As with any treats, excessive consumption of peanut butter should be avoided in dogs.
 In order to determine how much peanut butter is safe for your dog to consume you should speak to your veterinarian.
 As a general rule, however, follow the same principle as you would with any other treat.

 Peanut Butter Is Safe For Dogs

-Peanut butter can make an excellent treat for your dog.
+Peanut butter can make an excellent treat for your dog in small amounts.
 Many people take a Kong or similar toy, stuff a piece of banana or cheese into it, and then seal it with peanut butter and freeze it.
 This will provide your dog with a great treat they can slowly consume and enjoy.
 Peanut butter is generally healthy for dogs and provides protein, vitamins, and healthy fats that are part of a balanced diet.
 However, dog owners need to be aware that in recent years an increasing number of products are sweetened with the sugar alcohol xylitol, which is fatal to dogs.
 Xylitol can now be found in a number of peanut butters commonly found on grocery shelves.
 Alongside xylitol, dog owners should avoid peanut butters with added sugar and salt, as excessive consumption of these can cause health issues as well.

 The safest bet for dog owners is to make their own peanut butter or stick with all-natural peanut butters with no added ingredients.
 If you are buying peanut butter in a store, be sure to always check the ingredients in case the recipe has changed since the last time you bought it.